Mr. Raffles (Man, It Was Mean): Background

+In a 1996 interview with the Bolton Evening News, Harley picked "Mr. Raffles" as a particular favourite from his own songs as he thought it was "my most complete song".

 Release

 "Mr. Raffles (Man, It Was Mean)" was released by EMI Records on 7-inch vinyl in the UK, Belgium, Finland, Germany, the Netherlands, Australia, New Zealand and Japan.
 It was released in Yugoslavia by Jugoton.
 For its release as a single, "Mr. Raffles" was edited down by a minute and a half to make a three-minute version.
 This single version remained exclusive to the single until it was included as a bonus track on the 2014 'Definitive Edition' of The Best Years of Our Lives.

 The B-side is a live version of "Sebastian", originally recorded by Cockney Rebel for their 1973 debut album The Human Menagerie.
 Produced by Harley and Parsons, it was recorded at the Hammersmith Odeon, London, on 14 April 1975.
 In addition to the five main members of Cockney Rebel, the recording also features drummer Stuart Elliott's younger brother Lyndsey Elliott on additional percussion and guitarist Snowy White, who joined the band on The Best Years of Our Lives tour as rhythm guitarist.